aaravkapadia/Physics-Solver/README.md

 Friction class- The reason for the creation of an entire seperate friction class is because it correlates to a seperate chapter in the physics course.
 Its 1 function calculates the force of friction given the mass of the object and the angle of elevation.

+Work Class- This class also inherets from the Vector class.
+Given a distance and a force vector, it can calculate the work the object did.
+Given the mass, and the final and initial velocity of an object it can calculate the work an object did.
+Given the power and time, it can calculate work.
+Given a force and velocity vector and it can find the cross product of the two which is the power of an object.
+It can also find potential energy, and the energy lost between kinetic and potential energy.